sigfault-byte/phishing-investigation/Other/ChatGPT-Docx/ChatGPT_invisible_text_vector.md

 **Findings:**

-- The update patched _pure white/black_ hidden text detection.
+- The update *likely* patched _pure white/black_ hidden text detection

 - Detection likely based on exact color matches, not actual _contrast_. ( so many more possibilities with various colors, or *dodging* colors)